-John McCain, 11 Quotes That Show His Inspirational Character
+John McCain: 11 Quotes That Show His Inspirational Character

 10. “We are a country with a conscience.”

 11. “It is your character, and your character alone, that will make your life happy or unhappy.
 That is all that really passes for destiny.
 And you choose it.
 No one else can give it to you or deny it to you.
 No rival can steal it from you.
 And no friend can give it to you.
 Others can encourage you to make the right choices or discourage you.
-But you choose. “
+But you choose.”